 Ming-Chi Kuo didn't go into great depth about the bilateral charging he foresees in the 2019 iPhones, but one of the more obvious applications would be AirPods.
-It's easy to imagine a use case in which a new wireless-charging AirPods case (something strongly expected to launch alongside the AirPods 2 and AirPower) could sit on the back of an iPhone and draw charge from it.
+It's easy to imagine a use case in which the new wireless-charging AirPods case could sit on the back of an iPhone and draw charge from it.

 The analyst also said we should expect the new iPhones for 2019 to have a larger battery capacity, which would help to make this feature a practical benefit.